Arfin Rumey

 Arfin Rumey (born 23 September 1983) is a Bangladeshi singer, musician, composer, and model.
 He was awarded the 15th Meril-Prothom Alo Awards-Best Singer (2012) and the 16th Meril-Prothom Alo Awards-Best Singer (2013).

 Biography

-Arfin Rumey attended the Dhaka Government Muslim School.
-He completed his college study at Sharawardi College and then was admitted to Jagannath University, where he earned an honours degree in finance and banking.
-He also learned audio engineering.
-He was a cricketer and played as an allrounder in different clubs of Dhaka.
+Rumey was born on 23 September 1983 in Dhaka.
+He completed his Secondary School Certificate (SSC) from Dhaka Government Muslim School and his Higher Secondary Certificate (HSC) from Sharawardi College.
+He later earned an honours degree in Finance and Banking from Jagannath University.
+He also studied audio engineering.
+He was a cricketer and played as an all-rounder for several clubs in Dhaka.

-He married Lamiya Islam Ananna; they have one son, but they are divorced.
-His second marriage is with Kamrun Nessa.
-His manager is his mother, Nasima Akter Rozi.